amitshekhariitbhu/RxJava2-Android-Samples/README.md

 * Example using `SingleObserver`, `CompletableObserver`.

-* Example using RxJava2 operators such as `map, zip, take, reduce, flatMap, buffer`, and much more:
+* Example using RxJava2 operators such as `map, zip, take, reduce, flatMap, filter, buffer`, and much more:

 * Example using `Function` as `Func1` has been removed.